code-check/challenge-look-and-say/README.md

 Build the solution as a CLI application.
 Input parameters will be passed as an argument of CLI, and the output should be written to stdout.

-You can use the following languages to solve this challenge.

-- NodeJS
-- Ruby
-- Python (2.x)
-- Python3
-- Go
-- Java

 How to make a CLI application with each language is explained in [YOUR LANGUAGE].md

 ##### Secret Test